gavksingh/K8s-Config-Externalization/README.md

----
-title: "Externalizing config using MicroProfile, ConfigMaps and Secrets"
+# "Externalizing config using MicroProfile, ConfigMaps and Secrets"
-content_type: tutorial
-weight: 10
----

 <!-- overview -->